mypiandrew/XBEECOM/README.md

 - Manually Sets DH/DL on target remote node
 - Runs local AG Command to setup mesh network with XBEEPI as central node, Uses invalid address by default to avoid overwriting DH/DL on other units
-- Saves settings on remote COM units so return packet address retained over, power cycles
+- Saves settings on selected remote remote RF-COM unit so configuration is retained over power cycles